 Pigeon toes, or intoeing, describes a condition where your toes turn in while you’re walking or running.

 It’s more commonly seen in children than in adults, and most children grow out of it before reaching their teenage years.

 Read on to learn about the causes and symptoms of pigeon toes, as well as how it’s treated.

 For many children, pigeon toes develop in the womb.
 Limited space in the uterus means some babies grow in a position that causes the front part of their feet to turn inward.
 This condition is called metatarsus adductus.

 In some cases, pigeon toes occur as leg bones grow during the toddler years.
 Intoeing present by age 2 may be caused by a twisting of the tibia, or shinbone, called internal tibial torsion.

 A child age 3 or older may experience a turning-in of the femur, or thighbone, called medial femoral torsion.
 This is sometimes referred to as femoral anteversion.
-Girls are at a higher risk for medial femoral torsion, which is caused by the hip turning inward.
+Girls have a higher risk of developing medial femoral torsion.

 In cases of metatarsus adductus, the symptoms are easy to see at birth or soon afterward.
 One or both of your baby’s feet will be turned inward, even at rest.
 You may notice the outer edge of the foot is curved, almost in a crescent shape.

 Internal tibial torsion may not be as obvious until your child starts walking.
 You may notice that one or both of their feet turn inward with every step.

 Medial femoral torsion may be noticeable after age 3, but obvious signs are usually present by age 5 or 6.